All you need to know about Wine Bottles

-When we first considered the bottle choices for Montemaggiore wines, we were shocked by the plethora of options—and the almost comical eloquence of the glass salespeople describing the subtle differences amongst the 50+ choices of any single style.
+When we first considered the bottle choices for Montemaggiore wines, we were shocked and overwhelmed by the plethora of options—along with the almost comical eloquence of the glass salespeople describing the subtle differences amongst the 50+ choices of any single style.
 Given that we made only two wines at the time, our major decision was whether to utilize a Bordeaux-style bottle (as would be natural for our Cabernet-dominated wine) or a Rhône-style (as would be natural for our Syrah-dominated wine).
-In order to minimize time and money, we wanted to just use a single bottle for both wines.
+Given our tiny production levels, we wanted to just use a single bottle for both wines.
 So we decided on the Bordeaux bottle for no great reason other than to optimize for our more expensive wine.
 We opted for the antique green color because that was what "everybody" bottled in.

-As time went on, our wine portfolio expanded to include Rose, 3Divas, and Syrafina.
+As time went on, our wine portfolio expanded to include Rosé, 3Divas, and Syrafina.
 From a tradition standpoint, one would expect all three of these wines to be in a Rhône-style bottle with its sloping shoulders.
 To our delight, many of you expressed surprise that the Montemaggiore Syrah—our flagship wine—was not in a Rhône-style bottle.
 So we've listened, and we've realized we can no longer live with the incongruity between our Rhône-style wines and our bottle shape.
-Thus as we move forward all our wines will in a Rhône bottle, starting with this release of our 2011 Rose and 3Divas, and soon to be followed by all the 2010 reds.
+Thus as we move forward all our wines will in a Rhône bottle, starting with the 2011 Rose and 3Divas, and soon to be followed by all the 2010 reds.

 For those of you who are really detail-oriented, you will also notice that our new bottles are lighter in color.
 While most red wine is bottled in green glass, each manufacturer typically has four or five different greens to choose from.
 We recently changed our bottle color from Antique Green to Dead Leaf Green (isn't that an awful name?) for the simple reason that we liked the aesthetics.
 Take a look at the 3Divas in our new glass—it positively glows!